volunteer with rep!

 What?
-Volunteers assist youth in grades PK - 12 (as well as a few new college students!) with homework and basic skills development.
+Volunteers assist youth in elementary school to high school with homework and basic skills development.
 Volunteers choose which day of the week to volunteer as well as the duration of their volunteer sessions.
+(A once-per-week commitment is preferred, but not required)

 Why?
 Refugee kids are placed in grades according to age, not skill level.
 They are eager to succeed and catch up to their peers, and volunteer support is vital!